 (b) Pursuant to NCAA rules, a verbal commitment is not binding on either the student-athlete or the institution.
 The National Letter of Intent is a binding agreement between a prospective student-athlete and an institution in which the institution agrees to provide a prospective student-athlete who is admitted to the institution and is eligible for financial aid under NCAA rules athletics aid for one academic year in exchange for the prospective student-athlete's agreement to attend the institution for one academic year.
 The National Letter of Intent must be accompanied by an institutional financial aid agreement.
 If the prospective student-athlete signs the National Letter of Intent but does not enroll at that institution for a full academic year, he or she may be subject to specific penalties, including loss of a season of eligibility and a mandatory residence requirement.

-(a) Per NCAA Bylaw 126.96.36.199 (beginning with the 2012-13 academic year), an athletic scholarship may not be awarded for less than one academic year nor for a period that would exceed the student-athlete's five year period of eligibility.
+(a) Per NCAA Bylaw 22.214.171.124, an athletic scholarship may not be awarded for less than one academic year nor for a period that would exceed the student-athlete's five year period of eligibility.

 (b) SDSU, like most NCAA Athletic Departments, provides an athletic insurance policy for its student-athletes (SDSU Athletic Accident Insurance Policy).
 The SDSU Athletic Accident Insurance Policy will only cover medical costs related to injuries that occur while participating in a supervised practice or competition for SDSU.
 This is not a comprehensive insurance policy.
 It is highly recommended that every student-athlete at SDSU have personal medical insurance to cover additional expenses.